- In 2010, Jossey-Bass publishes our faculty’s book, Celebrating Every Learner.

-- The faculty begins to pursue implementing Multiple Intelligences (MI) in 1988.
+- In 1988, the faculty begins to pursue implementing Multiple Intelligences (MI).

 - In 1992, a $1,200,000 capital campaign enabled the school to acquire land to the west to create a new playground and soccer field, and the land to the south to create a parking lot and playing field.

 - The Financial Aid Endowment Fund was created in 1993 ($3,422,000 as of July 2013).

 - Four Multiple Intelligence conferences were held at New City, and the faculty wrote two books, Celebrating Multiple Intelligences: Teaching for Success and Succeeding with Multiple Intelligences: Teaching through the Personal Intelligences.

 - In 1995, 357 students were enrolled, and 27% were of color.

 - In 1996, a $1,000,000 grant from an anonymous donor pays for central air-conditioning, new windows, and tuck-pointing of the building.

 - In 1998 our theater is renovated and named Founders Hall.

 - In 1999, $351,597 was distributed in need-based scholarships to 26.7% of the students.

 In the world: Apple introduces the iPod, Facebook is launched, and 9-11 occurs.